Richard Armitage (government official): Pakistan and the fight against terrorism

 Pakistani President Pervez Musharraf, in an interview with CBS News 60 Minutes on September 21, 2006, alleged that Armitage called an Inter-Services Intelligence general immediately after the September 11, 2001 attacks and threatened to "bomb the country [Pakistan] back to the Stone Age" unless they supported the U.S.-led fight against Islamic terrorism.
-Presently, Musharraf has refused to provide details, commenting that he is unable to provide details due to restrictions by the publisher (Simon & Schuster) of his book In the Line of Fire: A Memoir.
-President Bush, on the other hand, has mentioned that he only became aware of these comments as late as September 2006, when he read them in the newspapers.
+Musharraf refused to provide details due to restrictions by the publisher (Simon & Schuster) of his book In the Line of Fire: A Memoir.
+Bush, on the other hand, had mentioned that he only became aware of these comments as late as September 2006, when he read them in the newspapers.
 Armitage confirmed he had held a conversation with the Pakistani general to whom Musharraf had sourced the comments, but stated he had not used a threat of military action couched in such terms, as he was not authorized to do so.